 How to Make Low Country Boil - the Recipe Method

 Boil the Sausage and Vegetables.
 Add the potatoes and cook for 5 minutes to slightly soften.
 Add the onions and smoked sausage.
 Bring to a boil and cook for 10 minutes.
-Add the corn.
+Add the fresh corn.
 Return to a boil and cook for 10 minutes, or until the corn becomes golden.

 Boil the Seafood.
 When the potatoes and corn are done to your liking, add the shrimp and crab claws (if using).
 Cook for 3 minutes, or until the shrimp turns pink and cooks through.
 Remove from heat.